mckinsey/vizro/README.md

 Configuration can be written in multiple formats including **Pydantic models**, **JSON**, **YAML** or **Python dictionaries** for added flexibility of implementation

-Optional high-code extensions allow almost infinite customization in a modular way, combining the best of low-code and high-code - for flexible and scalable, Python enabled data visualization applications
+Optional high-code extensions enable almost infinite customization in a modular way, combining the best of low-code and high-code - for flexible and scalable, Python enabled data visualization applications

 (Visit the ["Why Vizro"](https://vizro.readthedocs.io/en/latest/pages/explanation/why_vizro/) section to see a more detailed explanation of Vizro use cases)